 As a not-for-profit organisation, we believe that the fairest fee structure is one based on turnover.
-This means that larger businesses pay more than smaller or new businesses to support the ongoing development and maintenance of GS1.
+This means that larger businesses pay more than smaller or new businesses to support the ongoing development of GS1 standards.
 So, if you're a new or small business, you're paying our lowest fees.
-You can calculate your membership to determine how many barcodes you will need for your type of business.
+You can calculate your membership before you join, to determine how many barcodes you will need for your type of business.

 Yes, GS1 is a global system, and the uniqueness and operability of all GTINs are not affected at all by Brexit.

 Yes, when you join GS1 UK, you will be provided with barcodes that you can be used in the UK, as well as internationally.
 As we are a global standards organisation, we ensure our GS1 barcodes work everyhere across the globe.
 This means that if you are selling in Europe, Africa, Asia, Australia, North America or South America, you'll be pleased to know you can use GS1 UK barcodes.
 Our barcodes will work anywhere.